 Iremia’s Restorative Facial Oil

-We describe our Restorative Facial Oil as a regenerative daily multivitamin for the skin.
-With its beautiful blend of 11 botanical oils.
+We describe our Restorative Facial Oil as a regenerative daily antioxidant for the skin with its beautiful blend of 11 botanical oils.
 Packed with Omega-3, 6 and 9 fatty acids, our award-winning facial oil helps to strengthen your skin and improves skin tone, elasticity and overall hydration.
+The combination of the gentle and skin supporting oils makes it a great option for sensitive, even acne-prone skin.

 Here are some of the featured ingredients in our facial oil to give you better insight into our product.
 It’s great to know the many benefits each ingredient provides to make sure you’re selecting a well-chosen facial oil that’s right for you.
 Look out for these oils the next time you’re shopping for one: